Turbo Takeaways

 Navy Federal’s Payment Protection Plan offers several affordable options that allow your loan to be paid off in full in case you and/or your co-borrower pass away unexpectedly.
 If you want your loan payments to be paid for you, if you become unemployed or disabled, you can purchase other additional plans that will cover these potential risks.

-In this way, the Payment Protection Plan serves as a life insurance or disability insurance policy that kicks in if you pass away or become injured, sick, or disabled to the point that you cannot work or make the payment on your loan.
+The Payment Protection Plan acts like a life or disability insurance policy.
+It kicks in if you pass away or become injured, sick, or disabled to the point that you can’t work or make payments on your loan.

 If you opt-in, the cost of the protection plan (aka, the “premiums” charged for covering you for these risks) will be added to your loan, making the monthly installments slightly higher.